SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 So it's strongly authentic and confidential but not private.

+### Direct Protocol as Wrapper

 Now suppose that *A* and *B* want to communicate about a business deal using a relationship that is unique to the business deal context but not the communication context.
 For that business deal context they use the relationship *(A<sub>1</sub>, <>, B<sub>1</sub>)*.
-Since this context is not used for communication it does not have any associated IP addresses.
-Instead, it must be transported over a communication context relationship.
+Since this context is not used for communication, it does not have any associated IP addresses.
+Instead, it must be transported over a communication context relationship in a private way such that is is unobservable by any third party.

 Suppose there is an OOB exchange of *A<sub>1</sub>* and *B<sub>1</sub>* between *A* and *B*.
 Now *A* and *B* can communicate totally authentically, confidentially, and privately using the relationship associated with the business deal context but leveraging the communications context relationship.
 These are shown as follows: